 I was a pretty girly little girl, into Barbies, nail polish, and Disney movies.
 I was not good at sports, and I thought that because I wasn’t good at them, I wouldn’t be interested in them, either.
 Or rather, I was ashamed about how unathletic I was, and I avoided reminders of that shortcoming.

-I don’t remember exactly when my dad starting teaching me about sports, but it was pretty early on.
-When my father tells a story about something he loves, his passion is unmatched in this world.
-I see it when he talks about sports, about Israel, about history.
-It’s an absolute privilege to witness.
+I don’t remember exactly when my dad starting teaching me about sports, but it was pretty early on, and when my father tells a story about something he loves, his passion is unmatched in this world.
+I see it when he talks about sports, about Israel, about history; it’s an absolute privilege to witness.
 We’d play Strat-O-Matic on Saturday afternoons after synagogue, and he’d tell me stories about baseball players as we built teams.
 We had every player set, literally hundreds of cards, everything from All-Stars to the Negro Leagues.
 Like a human encyclopedia, my dad had stories about every player.
 I’d listen to him talk about Jackie Robinson, PeeWee Reese, Pumpsie Green, Yaz, The Babe, and my then-favorite, Ted Williams (he’s since been replaced by Big Papi.)

 When I got a little bit older, we’d play catch in the park on Saturday afternoons.
 He taught me how to pitch overhand, which caused some trouble when I tried out for softball; they wouldn’t let me play on the boys’ baseball team.
 He came to my games and on the weekends, helped me work on my fear of catching pop-outs, since they’d stranded me in the outfield when I refused to “pitch like a girl.”